 “If [you] decide during the interview process to ghost the company, then later on the employer has a role you are interested in … they likely won’t view you favorably again as a candidate,” Garrison says.
 “Use professional communication, email etiquette, and display high character behavior at all times.
 If you are no longer interested, say so professionally.
 It may just help you in the future.”

 Are you looking to make more informed choices about your career path?
-Forage offers free virtual work experiences that replicate jobs at top companies.
+Forage offers free job simulations at top companies.

 Image credit: Christina @ wocintechchat.com